djeada/Databases-Notes/notes/05_database_storage_and_indexing/03_primary_key_vs_secondary_key.md

 Primary Key: order_id
 Foreign Key: user_id (references Users table)

-In the Orders table, the 'order_id' column is the primary key, uniquely identifying each order.
-The 'user_id' column is a foreign key that references the primary key in the Users table, establishing a relationship between the two tables.
+The Orders table uses 'order_id' as the primary key to uniquely identify each order.
+The 'user_id' is a foreign key that references the 'user_id' primary key from the Users table, thereby establishing a relationship between the two tables.

-III.
-Products Table
+### Products Table

 | product_id | product_name  | category  | price | stock | sku          |
 |------------|---------------|-----------|-------|-------|--------------|